Richard Thomas (actor): Acting career

-Thomas starred with Maureen O'Hara and his It co-star Annette O'Toole in the Hallmark Channel movie The Christmas Box in 1995.
+Thomas starred in the ABC TV movie Death in Small Doses, directed by Sondra Locke.
+He starred with Maureen O'Hara and his It co-star Annette O'Toole in the Hallmark Channel movie The Christmas Box in 1995.

 Thomas appeared in a quartet of performances at the Hartford Stage in Connecticut including Hamlet (1987), Peer Gynt (1989), Richard III (1994) and Tiny Alice (1996).
-In 1997 and 1998, he played degenerate Joe Greene in two episodes of Touched by an Angel.
+In 1997 and 1998, he played degenerate Joe Greene in two episodes of Touched by an Angel and four episodes of Promised Land.

 In 2001, he appeared in London's West End in a theatre production of Yasmina Reza's Art with Judd Hirsch.
-He also appeared on the New York stage in The Public Theater's production in Central Park of As You Like It in 2005, Michael Frayn's Democracy on Broadway in 2004 and the Primary Stages' off-Broadway production of Terrence McNally's The Stendhal Syndrome in the same year.
+He also appeared on the New York stage in The Public Theater's production in Central Park of As You Like It in 2005, Michael Frayn's Democracy on Broadway in 2004, and the Primary Stages' off-Broadway production of Terrence McNally's The Stendhal Syndrome in the same year.

 He hosted the PAX TV series It's a Miracle.
 He starred in the series Just Cause in 2003 for the PAX TV network.

+In 2005, he appeared in the Richard Greenburg Broadway debut of A Naked Girl on the Appian Way.

 In 2006, Thomas began an American theater tour of Reginald Rose's play Twelve Angry Men along with Cheers star George Wendt at the Shubert Theater in New Haven, Connecticut, playing the pivotal role of Juror Eight opposite Wendt's Juror One.

 In 2009 and 2010, Thomas was featured on Broadway in Race, a play by David Mamet.
-The production was directed by Mamet and included James Spader, David Alan Grier and Kerry Washington.
-In February and March 2011, he starred at the Off-Broadway New York Public Theater in Timon of Athens.
+The production was directed by Mamet and included James Spader, David Alan Grier, and Kerry Washington.
+In February and March 2011, he starred at the off-Broadway New York Public Theater in Timon of Athens.

 Thomas played Frank Gaad in the FX Network period spy drama television series The Americans which debuted in January 2013.

 Thomas appeared in the 2017 Broadway revival of The Little Foxes and was nominated for a 2017 Tony Award for Best Featured Actor in a Play.

 In December 2018, Thomas portrayed Ebenezer Scrooge in Pittsburgh CLO's production of A Musical Christmas Carol.

 In February 2021, Thomas portrayed Bodie Lord in the Amazon thriller drama television series Tell Me Your Secrets, appearing in episode 5.

 In January 2022, Thomas portrayed Wendy Byrde's estranged father, Nathan Davis, in three episodes of season 4 of the Netflix series Ozark.

 Starting in April 2022, Thomas starred as Atticus Finch in a National Broadway tour of a stage production of Harper Lee's novel To Kill a Mockingbird.

+In 2024, Thomas played Professor Webb in Thornton Wilder's play Our Town, with Jim Parsons and Katie Holmes.

 As of January 2023, Thomas has been credited on Audible for narrating over 340 books.

+In 2025, Richard Thomas would star as Mark Twain in a national touring revival of Hal Holbrook's Mark Twain Tonight.